-"groupage operator" means a person or company operating a service for the carriage of goods addressed to various consignees shipped together as a composite load from the Island.
+"groupage operator" means a person or company operating a service for the carriage of goods addressed to various consignees shipped together as a composite load to the Island.
 Groupage Operators may be authorised by individual consignees within the groupage load, to make Export Entry on their behalf.

-"holiday" means Good Friday, Christmas Day and any day appointed as a public holiday or bank holiday under Article 2 of the Public Holidays and Bank Holidays (Jersey) Law 1951
+"holiday" means Good Friday, Christmas Day and any day appointed as a public holiday or bank holiday under Article 2 of the Public Holidays and Bank Holidays (Jersey) Law 1951.

-"Manifest Report" means the information required for Report to be made under Art.
-34 of the Customs Law (see section 6)
+"Manifest Report" means the information required for Report to be made under Art 34 of the Customs Law (see section 6).

-"MRN" means unique Movement Reference Number allocated to consignments shipped under NCTS
+"MRN" means unique Movement Reference Number allocated to consignments shipped under NCTS.

-"NCTS" means the New Computerised Transit System of the European Community
+"NCTS" means the New Computerised Transit System.

-4. LEGAL BASIS
+4. Legal Basis